More Information About QSX Calling Frequencies

 The reason 10m has not been given a QSX/CF is because using the same scheme would not be possible as the entire band 28200-28300 is reserved for beacons.
 28199 could be possible, or some other idea in future if their is demand.

-30m was added as a trial of 10100.1 which also proved successful.
+30m was added after a trial of 10100.1 which also proved successful.
 The frequency was chosen as being just below DDK9 at band edge, it is not used and thus suited as a calling frequency.
+No other frequency on 30m could be as guaranteed to be never in use for QSO as this one.

 40m and 80m have not been included, as these are not global bands for the majority of operators, and national nets and CW clubs arrangements suit many operators.
 However, regional QSX/CF could be devised later if there is a demand.